Private API

 — Functionset_v_wind_ground!(s::SymbolicAWEModel, v_wind_gnd=s.set.v_wind, upwind_dir=-π/2)

-Set the ground wind speed [m/s] and upwind direction [rad].
+Sets the ground wind speed [m/s] and upwind direction [rad] in the model.

 SymbolicAWEModels.in_percent_band